-Another interesting characteristic of Hooke’s law is that it has a wave like periodic function.
+Another interesting thing about Hooke’s law is that it is a a perfect example of the First Law of Thermodynamics.
+Any spring when compressed or extended almost perfectly conservs the energy applied to it.
+The only energy lost is due to natural friction.
+In addition, Hooke’s law contains within it a wave-like periodic function.
 A spring released from a deformed position will return to its original position with proportional force repeatedly in a periodic function.
 The wavelength and frequency of the motion can also be observed and calculated.